Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: Applications of to Hitting Set Problems on Graphs

 \item[Case (iii):] The third case is when $v_j$ appears in a component that is a caterpillar graph.
 This case is also similar to the case (ii).
-We must consider an independent set $I' \in \TT[((i', j', q', Y'), (Z', \ell'))]$ such that no cycle that is disjoint from $\{v_{j'}, v_j\}$ appears after $v_{j'}$ and before $v_j$.
-The computation of table entry process is similar and we invoke Proposition \ref{prop:rep-set-compuatation} to reduce the number of sets in the table entry $\TT[((i, j, q, Y), (Z, \ell))]$ to $2^{3p(k-1)}$. \end{description}
+We must consider an independent set $I' \in \TT[(i', j', q', Y'), (Z', \ell')]$ such that there is no cycle that is contained in the vertices $\{v_{j'+1},\ldots,v_{j-1}\}$; i.e. no cycles appears after $v_{j'}$ and before $v_j$.
+The computation of table entry process is similar to the previous case, and works as follows.